 You should speak with one of our family law team about your specific situation, and how you should respond.
 There aren't hard and fast rules in Family law and it isn't as simple as applying a flow chart or practical formula to come up with an answer.

-Jacinta Watkins and Hamish Williams are experienced family law practitioners who will speak to you in plain English about your family law matter.
+Hamish Williams is a knowledgeable family law practitioner who will speak to you in plain English about your family law matter.
 Your first appointment will be free, and you can find out what the next steps are and whether your situation is a situation where your child can decide.

 If you would like to receive any new Family Law articles direct to your Inbox, then sign up to our Family Law specific mailing list by clicking on the blue button to the left.